nickdnj/VistterStudio/docs/SAD.md

 VistterStudio is architected as a distributed system with two core components:

-1. **Cloud Editor (Web UI):** A modern web application for place-based visual storytelling timeline editing, promotional overlay management, and scenic location asset configuration
+1. **Cloud Editor (Web UI):** A modern web application for place-based visual storytelling timeline editing, promotional overlay management, and scenic location media configuration
 2. **Broadcast Node (Raspberry Pi):** A headless runtime deployed at scenic business locations that executes pre-defined visual storytelling segments based on JSON schedules

 The system operates on a **cloud-first, pull-based model** where scenic business owners create automated livestreams in the cloud, and broadcast nodes at their locations fetch and execute visual storytelling segments to showcase their scenic view.